 Tennis at the Olympics

 Tennis has a long history at the Olympic Games.
 Tennis was played at the Olympics until 1924, then reinstituted in 1988.
-Starting from the 2004 Athens Olympics, results from the Olympics count towards both the ATP and WTA world rankings.
+There is currently a men's and women's singles and doubles tournament, and since London 2012 there has also been a mixed doubles event.

 Olympic Tennis Trivia